Sorting Data in Excel: Simple Analysis

-Sorting a data set helps answer a basic question journalists like to ask: “Which ____ has the highest (or lowest) ______?”
+Sorting a data set helps answer a basic question data analysts like to ask: “Which ____ has the highest (or lowest) ______?”

 Excel (and other spreadsheets such as the open source Calc) make sorting data easy.
 In fact, I often make sorting my first step when “interviewing” data because it quickly reveals high and low values and often highlights some that may seem questionable.

 Let’s work through a simple sort in Excel.
-I’ll be using Excel 2007, but older versions have similar functions.
-Start by downloading the file “sorting.xls” and saving it to your computer.
+Start by downloading the file “sorting.xlsx” and saving it to your computer.
 Open it and follow along:

 1. We have a table of Census data from the 2006-2008 American Community Survey.
 It shows the median age of the population for each of 79 school districts in Virginia plus the state itself.